NW-PaGe/mumps/README.md

 ## Scientific Decisions
 Nextstrain builds are designed for specific purposes and not all types of builds for a particular pathogen will answer the same questions.
 The following are critical decisions that were made during the development of this build that should be kept in mind when analyzing the data and using this build. *Subsampling, root selection, and reference selection must be included at minimum.*

-- **Nomenclature**: [CDC genotype nomenclature; this build only includes genotype G.]
+- **Nomenclature**: CDC genotype nomenclature; this build only includes genotype G.
-- **Subsampling**: [For this build, subsampling was designed to prioritize Washington State sequences while maintaining appropriate contextual diversity.
+- **Subsampling**: For this build, subsampling was designed to prioritize Washington State sequences while maintaining appropriate contextual diversity.
 All available Washington genotype G sequences are retained without limitation to ensure complete coverage of local transmission dynamics.
 To provide regional perspective, U.S. sequences outside of Washington are subsampled evenly by division, while additional contextual sequences are drawn from Canada and Mexico.
-A reduced number of global sequences are included to preserve phylogenetic background without overwhelming the Washington-specific signals.]
+A reduced number of global sequences are included to preserve phylogenetic background without overwhelming the Washington-specific signals.
-- **Root selection**: [The root sequence is not specified, but inferred by `augur ancestral`]
+- **Root selection**: The root sequence is not specified, but inferred by `augur ancestral`.
-- **Reference selection**: [The alignment and mutation calling are performed against a MuV-G reference genome (such as NC_002200), which provides a consistent baseline for variant calling and comparative analysis.]
+- **Reference selection**: The alignment and mutation calling are performed against a MuV-G reference genome (such as NC_002200), which provides a consistent baseline for variant calling and comparative analysis.
-- **Inclusion/Exclusion**: [In terms of inclusion and exclusion, the build accepts only sequences from 2006 onward to reflect the era of genotype G predominance.
-Sequences from other genotypes, those with incomplete genomes, and those with insufficient or poor-quality metadata are excluded to ensure reliability.]
+- **Inclusion/Exclusion**: In terms of inclusion and exclusion, the build accepts only sequences from 2006 onward to reflect the era of genotype G predominance.
+Sequences from other genotypes, those with incomplete genomes, and those with insufficient or poor-quality metadata are excluded to ensure reliability.

-- **Other adjustments**: [Additional adjustments include applying maximum thresholds on the number of contextual sequences retained from outside Washington while leaving Washington itself unrestricted, guaranteeing that no local data are lost.
-Low-quality or hypervariable regions of the genome are masked during analysis to reduce noise and improve phylogenetic accuracy.]
+- **Other adjustments**: Additional adjustments include applying maximum thresholds on the number of contextual sequences retained from outside Washington while leaving Washington itself unrestricted, guaranteeing that no local data are lost.
+Low-quality or hypervariable regions of the genome are masked during analysis to reduce noise and improve phylogenetic accuracy.

 ## Getting Started
-This project is set up so that a new user can clone the repository, place (or link) curated mumps sequence and metadata files into the expected data/ directory, and run an end-to-end Washington-focused build with a single command.
-The workflow is orchestrated by Snakemake via the Nextstrain CLI and uses Augur for phylogenetics and Auspice for visualization.
-The build is opinionated toward complete retention of Washington sequences and carefully limited contextual sampling from the U.S., North America, and a small global background, so that state-level questions (introductions vs. sustained transmission; linkages to other jurisdictions) can be answered quickly and reproducibly.
-- [Washington Prioritization: The build is opinionated toward complete retention of Washington sequences and carefully limited contextual sampling from the U.S., North America, and a small global background, so that state-level questions (introductions vs. sustained transmission; linkages to other jurisdictions) can be answered quickly and reproducibly.]
+- **Washington Prioritization**: The build exposes geography at the U.S. state level via the Division field, allowing rapid side-by-side comparisons of Washington sequences against other states without leaving the tree.
+Coloring or filtering by Division makes it straightforward to spot cross-border introductions and to confirm whether an apparent Washington clade is actually seeded by multiple states.
+- **MuV genotype & Nextclade Calls**: In Auspice, the dataset ships with genotype-aware views that surface three complementary annotations: the source MuV genotype (GenBank) and the Nextclade genotype calls for both the SH gene and the whole genome.
+Switching among these in the Color by menu lets analysts verify concordance (or flag discrepancies) between database metadata and algorithmic assignments, which is especially helpful when triaging suspected clusters or quality-controlling new submissions.

 ### Data Sources & Inputs
-The build expects a FASTA of MuV sequences and a TSV of metadata that conform to the column conventions used by the Nextstrain mumps workflow.
-In practice, the simplest path is to reuse the curated inputs from the Nextstrain mumps repo: either copy those files into this repository’s data/ directory or create symlinks so they always track upstream updates.
-The filenames the workflow looks for are data/sequences.fasta and data/metadata.tsv.
-You do not need to pre-filter these inputs to Washington; the Washington-focused selection and contextual subsampling are handled by the build’s configuration.
-If you maintain a local include/exclude list (for example, to force-include specific Washington accessions or exclude problematic records), place those files under config/washington/ and reference them in the Washington config so they are applied consistently each run.
-This build focuses on genotype G whole genomes collected from 2006 onward.
-Inputs that are non-G, incomplete, or missing critical metadata will be filtered out during the Augur steps to preserve analysis quality.
-Leaving the raw inputs broad (rather than pre-trimmed to Washington only) ensures the pipeline can apply its WA-first retention and context-aware sampling logic exactly as designed.
+How Samples are Ingested from NCBI: `mumps/ingest/rules/fetch_from_ncbi.smk` How Samples are Prepared for Sequencing: `mumps/phylogenetic/rules/prepare_sequences.smk`

+This build relies on publicly available data sourced from data.nextstrain.org which originates from NCBI.
+This data is generously shared by labs around the world and deposited in NCBI genbank by the authors.
+Please contact these labs first if you plan to publish using their data.

-- **Sequence Data**: [Data sources]
+- **Sequence Data**: All sequence data originate from [NCBI](https://www.ncbi.nlm.nih.gov/).
-- **Metadata**: [Metadata sources]
+- **Metadata**: All metadata originate from [NCBI](https://www.ncbi.nlm.nih.gov/).
 - **Expected Inputs**:
-    - `[data_location]/sequences.fasta` (containing viral genome sequences)
+    - `mumps/phylogenetic/data/sequences.fasta` (containing viral genome sequences)
-    - `[data_location]/metadata.xls` (with relevant sample information)
+    - `mumps/phylogenetic/data/metadata.tsv` (with relevant sample information)
-- **Private data, if applicable**:

 ### Setup & Dependencies
 #### Installation